NURS FPX 6103 Assessment 3 Nurse Educator Philosophy Statement

 Another significant historical event that influenced the duties of nurse educators was the emergence of the HIV/AIDS epidemic at the beginning of the 1980s.
 Due to this event, specialized nursing education programs to provide proper and prevent HIV/AIDS infection were developed (Dickinson et al., 2022).

 There have been challenges in nursing education in the recent past due to the need to move at the fast pace of the technical advancements within the healthcare industry, as well as the need for more nurses.
-New courses for nursing have to cover new technology and ways of teaching for the nurse educators who are teaching these courses.
+New nursing courses have to cover new technology and ways of teaching for the nurse educators who are teaching these courses.

 Historically, aspects like societal changes have inevitably affected the position of nurse educators as they affected the evolution of nursing education.
 To prepare the current generation of nurses, nurse educators likewise should embrace adaptability and commitment to the enhancement of their practice related to the most current advances in the field of nursing education.